Compared are the US Version (US DVD by Image Entertainment / Not Rated) and the Extended Version (UK Blu-ray by Arrow / BBFC 18).

 Last but not least, there is the Extended Version.
 With a length of approx. 130 min (in NTSC), it is the longest version available and contains the footage of both the EU Version and the US Version and then some.
 In the US, it has been released on Blu-ray by Cult Epix.
 In the UK, it has been released by Arrow as Blu-ray/DVD Combo.

 But which version is the best?
 In my opinion, the Extended Version is the best and I will explain why.
 Due to its length of only 96 min (in PAL), the EU Version simply lacks way too much footage.
 The US Version is better, no doubt.
-But even though there are a few rather redundant additional scenes in the Extended Version (such as the scene at the apartment of Armand's sister where Armand and Gastion meet again after quite some time), there are addtional scenes that release enhance the quality of the movie.
+But even though there are a few rather redundant additional scenes in the Extended Version (such as the scene at the apartment of Armand's sister where Armand and Gastion meet again after quite some time), there are addtional scenes that really enhance the quality of the movie.
 For instance, Marguerite's conversation with Prudence regarding men in general and Armand in particular on Marguerite's boat is nice and I would not want to miss Armand's fight with De Varville at the end of the movie for anything in the world.
 Also, the Extended Version contains a bit more sex.
 Speaking of which, the darker scenes of the US Version are so dark that one can barely recognize anything.
 This is an issue in both sex and plot scenes.
 But even with a better quality, the Extended Version is superior due to mentioned reasons.
 Unfortunately, I do not have the US Blu-ray which is why I can't say anything regarding the quality of that release.
 That being said, the UK Blu-ray/DVD Combo has a good quality and is available on the cheap.

 Time index refers to